-The total OPEB liability in the June 30, 2018, actuarial valuation was determined using the following actuarial assumptions and other inputs, applied to all periods included in the measurement, unless otherwise specified:
+The total OPEB liability in the June 30, 2019 and 2018 actuarial valuations was determined using the following actuarial assumptions and other inputs, applied to all periods included in the measurement, unless otherwise specified:

-- Actuarial Cost Method is Entry Age Normal, which requires an estimate of the projected benefit payable at retirement to determine costs and liabilities. - Inflation of 2.60%. - Healthcare cost trend rate of 6.2%, with rates gradually decreasing to 4.1% in 2075 and later, based on the SOA-Getzen trend rate model version 2016 a. - Average career salary growth of 2.65% per year and an assumed 2.90% general salary increase.
-Projected benefits based on estimates of future years of service and projected health benefit costs. - Projected benefits based on estimates of future years of service and projected health benefit costs. - Mortality rates based on the RP-2000 Male and Female Combined Healthy Mortality Tables or the RP-2000 Male and Female Disabled Retiree Mortality Tables, as appropriate, adjusted to ensure sufficient margin improvement in certain age ranges.
-Participant data based on census information as of December 31, 2017.
+- Actuarial Cost Method is Entry Age Normal, which requires an estimate of the projected benefit payable at retirement to determine costs and liabilities. - Inflation of 2.60%. - Healthcare cost trend rate of 6.0%, with rates gradually decreasing to 4.1% in 2075 and later, based on the SOA-Getzen trend rate model version 2019 b. - Average career salary growth of 2.65% per year and an assumed 2.90% general salary increase.
+Projected benefits based on estimates of future years of service and projected health benefit costs. - Projected benefits based on estimates of future years of service and projected health benefit costs. - Mortality rates based on the RP-2000 Male and Female Combined Healthy Mortality Tables or the RP-2000 Male and Female Disabled Retiree Mortality Tables, as appropriate, adjusted to ensure sufficient margin improvement in certain age ranges. - Participant data based on census information as of December 31, 2018, for the June 30, 2019, measurement date; and as of December 31, 2017, for the June 30, 2018, measurement date.

 The Commonwealth's State Employees' Retirement System (SERS) performs experience studies periodically to determine reasonable and appropriate economic and demographic assumptions for purposes of valuing the defined benefit pension plan.
 The most recent SERS experience study covered the years 2011 through 2015 and was presented to the SERS Board in March 2016.
 The approved recommendations from that study were used to determine the assumptions in the REHP valuation, where applicable.
+The inflation assumption was selected by the SERS board during an April 2017 meeting based on a review of actual plan experience and the prevalent economic outlook.